cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 ### Simplified Linear Program

 Our linear program is now updated as follows.
-It is the same general form as before, but now our $$ E $$ and $$ F $$ matrices have constraints based on the game tree and the payoff matrix $$ A $$ is smaller, evaluating when player strategies coincide and result in payoffs, rather than looking at every possible set of strategic options as we did before:
+It is the same general form as before, but now our $$ E $$ and $$ F $$ matrices have constraints based on the game tree and the payoff matrix $$ A $$ is smaller, evaluating when player strategies coincide and result in payoffs, rather than looking at every possible set of pure strategic options as we did before:

 $$ \min_{y} \max_{x} [x^TAy] $$

 $$ \text{Such that: } x^TE^T = e^T, x \geq 0, Fy = f, y \geq 0 $$

-MATLAB code is available to solve this linear program: [https://www.dropbox.com/s/na9rta8sqj0zlmb/matlabkuhn.m?dl=0](MATLAB LP code)
+MATLAB code is available to solve this linear program where A, E, e, F, and f are givens and we are trying to solve for x and y.
+The code also includes variables p and q, which we don't go into here except for the first value of the p vector, which is the game value.

 ```matlab
 %givens